Robust Design definition

 - A Logitech mouse

 The Microsoft mouse is 1-1 with the “STANDARD DESIGN” example.
 This is denoted by the legend with the exact constraint set and the over-constraints.
-Learn more about interface design here or by RD8 training courses.
+Learn more about interface design here or through RD8 training courses.

 The Logitech mouse: the PCB is positioned by a “positioning pin” and a “second pin” where there is intentionally added the needed clearance to accommodate for expected variation between the pins – hence making the interface robust.